rlab-in/rlab-in.github.io/_posts/projects/2017-02-01-diffdrive-mobilerobo.markdown

 ---

 Autonomous navigation is one of the most interesting research area in the present time with the boom in the market of autonomous vehicle and autopilot.
-Herem we propose to start learning the algorithms behind these autopilots by applyin on a simple differential drive mobile robot platform wich is equipped with sensors like laser scanner for localization.
+Here, we propose to start learning the algorithms behind these autopilots by applying on a simple differential drive mobile robot platform which is equipped with sensor like laser scanner for localization.
  <!--more-->
-The goal is to first develop the entire model of the robot with the sensors in the simulator.
+The goal is to first develop the entire model of the robot including the sensor in the simulator.
 Using this model, We will cover the basics of path planning, obstacle avoidance and sensor fusion algorithms.
 The robot is supposed to travel and map an unknown environment with static obstacles.
 Students can join the project and discuss with the project owner about their responsibilities.